intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Step 2: Runtime Configuration

-- Open "Terminal", and enter the extracted folder through `cd /PATH/TO/EXTRACTED/FOLDER`
+- Open a "Terminal", and enter the extracted folder through `cd /PATH/TO/EXTRACTED/FOLDER`
 - To use GPU acceleration, several environment variables are required or recommended before running `llama.cpp`.
   ```bash
   export SYCL_CACHE_PERSISTENT=1